itsapi/web-design/README.md

 > account, then login to the website, go to the forum, login with the same
 > details and it should be good.
 Tell me if you get any more problems.

+C:
+> yep alls good, don't know how to create a thread though, also is it possible
+> to change the time to GMT?
+Looks good.

+M:
+> I can set you up as an admin on the forum, so you can create forums where
+> people can post to.
+I'll change the time too , haven't been through many of
+> the settings yet, there's a lot of them.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### coderqi - IN PROGRESS